oplS15projects/FP4-proposal/README.md

 Explain what approaches from class you will bring to bear on the problem.
 Be explicit and succinct.

 ### Data set or other source materials
-If you will be working with existing data, where will you get those data from?
-(Dowload it from a website? access it in a database? create it in a simulation you will build....)
+Since this is a photo editor, the data used will be inputted by the user.
+This data will be images in bitmap, and the work will be done directly on the image itself.

-How will you convert that data into a form usable for your project?
+The image that the user inputs should be ready to use, as Racket will convert images into a bitmap format.

 Do your homework here: if you are pulling data from somewhere, actually go download it and look at it.
 Explain in some detail what your plan is for accomplishing the necessary processing.